DeXP/dexp.github.io/_posts/articles/2021-05-15-best-nintendo-switch-games.md

 [Mario Tennis](https://www.nintendo.com/games/detail/mario-tennis-aces-switch/) is a pretty good sports game for two players.
 The mechanics were new to our parties, so almost everyone was a beginner - it's fun to play on the same level.

+### Mario Golf: Super Rush

+{% include image path="mario-golf.jpg" alt="Mario Golf: Super Rush" link=true %}

+The only true-golf simulator on Switch is a [Mario Golf](https://www.nintendo.com/games/detail/mario-golf-super-rush-switch/).
+We like to play the game with my wife when we don't want to have adrenalin in the blood, but something calm and more strategic.

+### Go Vacation

+{% include image path="go-vacation.jpg" alt="Go Vacation" link=true %}

+[Go Vacation](https://www.nintendo.com/games/detail/go-vacation-switch/) is something kinda similar to Mario Party - you have a lot of mini-games to play.
+But the activities in a Go Vacation are more close to the real-life ones: biking, hiking, volleyball, etc. It's really fun to play.
+The only disadvantage is graphics - the game comes from Nintendo Wii, so it looks kinda outdated nowadays.

 ### Castle Crashers Remastered